OliverW10/food/README.md

     - Use the docker-compose.yml to run the database, you cant install docker desktop on work laptops so I use podman instead.
 You can also used docker through WSL, but had some issue with network access with that.
     - Install podman desktop and podman compose.
 PgAdmin is also helpful to have
     - Run `podman compose -f docker-compose.yaml up -d`
-1. Run `npx prisma migrate dev` to apply the schema to the database and generate prisma client files
+1. Run `npx prisma migrate dev` in `server/src/prisma/` to apply the schema to the database and generate prisma client files

 You should then be able to run `npm run dev` in both the server and client directories and use the website version of the app.
 To use an emulator follow the below instuctions.